LX-Files/30DayMapChallenge/2025/day13/README.md

 <h1>MAP for day 13 - 10 MINUTE MAP</h1>
 <h2>THE GREEN CORRIDOR IN LISBON</h2>
 <p>According to the Lisbon Municipality Open Data website, the Lisbon Green Corridor is defined as a “continuous natural structure made up of a coordinated network of green spaces designed to bring natural areas into the city in a seamless and connected way.”
 (This is my translation; you can find the original description on the website https://lisboaaberta.cm-lisboa.pt/index.php/pt/dados/conjuntos-de-dados by searching for “corredor verde.”)</p>
 <p>I took a few shortcuts when making this map in order to maintain the same graphic style as my previous ones.
-I reused some elements from earlier maps—such as the scale bar and text blocks—and edited them afterward.
+I reused some elements from earlier maps - such as the scale bar and text blocks - and edited them afterward.
 The list below shows how the 10 minutes were broken down into smaller tasks to achieve the final result:</p>
 <ul>
 <li><b>1m 13s</b> to locate and download the GeoJSON data files from the aforementioned open data website;</li>
 <li><b>1m 57s</b> to open QGIS, load and style three vector layers (the municipal boundary, the road network, and the green corridor), and export the map as a 600 DPI PNG file;</li>